EmployeeIssues.comU.S. Employee Rights in Plain English

 In the absence of specific retaliation provisions, your employee rights might generally protect you from employment and workplace retaliation under public policy or common law.

-Typically, you need only to reasonably believe that your employer illegally retaliated against you; in other words, to claim workplace retaliation, you don't have to know for sure that your employer broke the law.
+Typically, you need only to reasonably believe that your employer illegally retaliated against you; in other words, to legitimately make a claim of employment or workplace retaliation, you don't have to know for sure that your employer broke the law.
 It's the responsibly of the enforcing government agency or your attorney to determine whether or not the incident is actionable.
-Of course, it's not a good idea to frivolously make a claim.

 Search Tips